Second-order asymptotics for source coding, dense coding and pure-state entanglement conversions: Information spectrum relative entropies

 and hence,

 which proves the claim.

 (vii) Let $\gamma=\uds(\rho'\|\sigma)$ and $Q=\lbrace \rho'\geq 2^\gamma\sigma\rbrace$.
 Then

-where the first inequality follows from \thref{lem:tr-projector} and the second inequality follows from the fact \cite{Tom12} that by assumption.
-This proves the claim. \end{proof} \begin{remark} \thref{prop:D_s-properties}(ii) shows that we only need to focus on one of the information spectrum relative entropies (we choose $\uds(\rho\|\sigma)$ without loss of generality).
-However, given their close relationship to the quantum spectral inf- and sup divergence (Section \ref{sec:information-spectrum-method}), we note that it is useful to keep the two alternative definitions in \thref{def:information-spectrum-rel-ent}. \end{remark}
+where the first inequality follows from \Cref{lem:tr-projector} and the second inequality follows from the fact \cite{Tom12} that by assumption.
+This proves the claim. \end{proof} \begin{remark} \Cref{prop:D_s-properties}(ii) shows that we only need to focus on one of the information spectrum relative entropies (we choose $\uds(\rho\|\sigma)$ without loss of generality).
+However, given their close relationship to the quantum spectral inf- and sup divergence (Section \ref{sec:information-spectrum-method}), we note that it is useful to keep the two alternative definitions in \Cref{def:information-spectrum-rel-ent}. \end{remark}